Gabby-Malagari/INST326_2025_FALL/README.md

 - Play by following the prompts and enjoy!

 ## Annotated Bibliography
-We made the game up on our own, so we did not use any outside sources.
+We made up the game and all of the functions on our own, so we did not use any outside sources.

 ## Attribution Table: